PeterQiu0516/GoogleCloud-ML-for-Trading/Course 1 - Introduction to Trading, Machine Learning & GCP/Qwiklab 3 - Build a Time Series Model (ARIMA Model) to Forecast Stock Price/README.md

 git clone https://github.com/GoogleCloudPlatform/training-data-analyst
 ```

+Then Navigate to the **training-data-analyst>courses>ai-for-finance>practice** directory and open `arima_model.ipynb`.

+Solution file is also uploaded in this repository named `arima_model.ipynb` and you may download it to have a check.

 ## Explore More
 ### Time Series
 A time series is a series of data points indexed (or listed or graphed) in time order.
 Most commonly, a time series is a sequence taken at successive equally spaced points in time.
 Thus it is a sequence of discrete-time data.
 Examples of time series are heights of ocean tides, counts of sunspots, and the daily closing value of the Dow Jones Industrial Average.